jaylikesbunda/Flipper-IRDB-Search/README.md

    ```
    python flipper_irdb_parser.py
    ```
-2. Refresh the `index.html` page in your browser to load the updated database.
+2. Refresh the web page to load the updated database.

 ## Contributing